Appointments: Ask These Questions

 Be sure to ask questions.
-If you have trouble understanding what members of your health care team are saying, ask for a more straightforward explanation, speak more slowly, speak louder or softer, draw a picture, or whatever else would help you understand.
+If you have trouble understanding what members of your health care team are saying, let them know.
+Ask for an easier explanation or for them to speak more slowly or loudly.
+You can even ask them to draw a picture – whatever would help you understand.

 Ask about your treatment or care plan so you understand it, know what to expect, and what the next steps are.